-As Christians, all that we are and have is the result of the love that God has bestowed on us through our Lord and Saviour Jesus Christ.
-As David rightly proclaimed, we can give to God only what is already His, since everything we have comes from Him (1 Chronicles 29:14).
-More directly related to the gospel, Paul reminds us that Christ became poor, though he was rich, so that through His poverty those who believe in Him might become rich (2 Corinthians 8:9).
+As Christians, all that we are and have are the result of the love that God has bestowed on us through our Lord and Savior Jesus Christ.
+As the writer of 1 Chronicles proclaims, we can give to God only what is already His, since everything we have comes from Him (29:14).
+More directly related to the gospel, Paul reminds us in 2 Corinthians that Christ became poor, though he was rich, so that through His poverty those who believe in Him might become rich (8:9).
 This principle serves as the foundation for all our giving as Christians.

 If everything we have comes from God, then it is important to see ourselves as stewards, rather than owners, of our resources.
 This is perhaps the key to giving voluntarily and cheerfully.
-Unfortunately, and by default, we tend to think of the money we earn as our own.
-The danger, of course, is that we then presume that we can do whatever we want with this money.
+Unfortunately, we tend to default into thinking of the money we earn as our own.
+The danger, of course, is when we then presume that we can do what we want with this money.
 But if we truly grasp that “the earth is the Lord’s and everything in it,” (Psalm 24:1) then we’ll know we ought to act as stewards and not as owners and be truly filled with joy when we give.

 We should not give merely to soothe pressing requests and a guilty conscience.
 As much as is possible, giving should be done deliberately and on a regular basis to meet genuine needs.
 For instance, we could give weekly or monthly, probably in keeping with one’s income.
-This is what Paul advises in 1 Corinthians 16:2.
+This is what Paul advises the Corinthians in 1 Corinthians 26:1.
 Such faithful generosity requires discipline.

 To Whom and What?

-As we grow consistent in giving, we should also start evaluating ways to give even more, both in terms of what we give and to whom we give.
-As Jesus died for the sins of others (and ours!), Christians should give of themselves out of love.
+As we grow consistent in giving, we should also start evaluating ways to give even more, both in terms of what we give and whom we give to.
+As Jesus died for the sins of others (us!), Christians should give of themselves out of love.
 Love moves us to give not just our money but also our time, energy, and care.
-This love for those around us causes us to give locally first—to family, our local church, and also our neighbours.
+This love for those around us causes us to give locally first—to family, our local church, and also our neighbors.
 Then our attention should shift towards the wider kingdom of God.
-We may need to search a little to find various gospel-centred organizations and people doing the works of evangelism or Christian education or missions.
+We may need to search a little to find various gospel-centered organizations and people doing the works of evangelism or Christian education or missions.
 Since we ourselves were saved by the gospel, we should give in big ways to those advancing the gospel and the kingdom of God.